sherrywan/Dual-Diffusion/README.md

 3. statistical or fixed mean and standard deviation of the estimated 2D poses (put into the `./data` directory)

 #### human3.6
-The H36M dataset is prrprocessed according to step 1-5 in [learnabel_triangulation](https://github.com/karfly/learnable-triangulation-pytorch/blob/master/mvn/datasets/human36m_preprocessing/README.md).
+The H36M dataset is preprocessed according to steps 1-5 in [learnabel_triangulation](https://github.com/karfly/learnable-triangulation-pytorch/blob/master/mvn/datasets/human36m_preprocessing/README.md).
 Then the binocular labels are generated according to [stereo_estimation](https://github.com/sherrywan/stereo-estimation).

 #### MHAD
 The MHAD dataset is preprocessed by [MHAD_Berkeley_preprocess](https://github.com/sherrywan/MHAD_Berkeley_preprocess).
 Then the binocular labels are generated according to [MHAD_Berkeley_stereo](https://github.com/sherrywan/stereo-estimation/blob/main/lib/datasets/mhad_preprocess/readme.md).